Tunings and Temperament

 12 tone equal temperament is ubiquitous—this is the way Western instruments have been tuned since circa 1850.
 In this system the octave is the only mathematically pure harmonic - every other interval is a little out of tune.
 Why is it so popular?
 Simple: Equal temperament allows us to play our instruments in every key.
 This great blessing, however, comes with a curse.
 We are never truly in tune, being a little out of tune in every key.

-Thus, it is best for the solo player.
-Here is a clip on youtube which compares the two: just intonation vs equal temperament
+Thus, just intonation is best for the solo player.
+Here is a clip on youtube which compares the two visually: just intonation vs equal temperament

 —How does just intonation compare to tuning to 432hz?

-And yes, you can order a flute in 432 with just intonation — why not?
+And yes, you can order a flute in 432hz with just intonation —that’s doable.

 — Just intonation is available in all keys and registers.